rust-lang/rfcs/text/0000-let-else.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-A common pattern in non-trivial code where static guarentees can not be fully met (e.g. I/O, network or otherwise) is to check error cases when possible before proceding, and "return early", by constructing an error `Result` or an empty `Option`, and returning it before the "happy path" code.
+A common pattern in non-trivial code where static guarantees can not be fully met (e.g. I/O, network or otherwise) is to check error cases when possible before proceeding, and "return early", by constructing an error `Result` or an empty `Option`, and returning it before the "happy path" code.

 This pattern serves no practical purpose to a computer, but it is helpful for humans interacting with the code.